 We are not obliged to give you a copy of the assessment where we do not provide you with the credit.

 We believe that business relationships are built through trust, openness, honesty, integrity, consistency and respect towards others.
 Sometimes there may be differences of opinion, particularly when things don’t quite work out the way you intended when you took out the credit contract.
-Communication is the key to resolving there differences of opinion.
+Communication is the key to resolving these differences of opinion.
 The steps below will assist both of us quickly get our relationship back on track.

 Step 2 If you’re still not happy with our response, you should contract our Internal Dispute Resolution (IDR) team by telephoning 1300 275 626 as soon as possible.
-We may ask that you put your complaint in writing to us so that we may investigate it further.
-You can email it to us at firstname.lastname@example.org.
+We may ask that you put your complaint in writing to us so that we may investigate if further.
+You can email it to us at email@example.com.

-Step 3 Should you still be dissatisfied after using both of the above steps, you may contact our External Dispute Resolution (EDR) provider, Credit and Investments Ombudsman, You can contract them at no costs by writing to PO Box A252 Sydney South NSW 1235, phone them on 1800 138 422 or email them at email@example.com.
+Step 3 Should you still be dissatisfied after using both of the above steps, you may contact our External Dispute Resolution provider, Credit and Investments Ombudsman.
+You can contract them at no costs by writing to PO Box A252 Sydney South NSW 1235, phone them on 1800 138 422 or email them at firstname.lastname@example.org.
 Please note that you must have gone through our IDR process first before doing so.
-If you fail to do so, the matter will be referred back to us to resolve in the first instant.
+If you fail to do so, the matter will be referred back us to resolve in the first instant.